Red Carpet (Nova TV)

-Red Carpet was a showbiz television magazine produced by Nova TV.
+Red Carpet is a showbiz television magazine produced by Nova TV.
 It was a popular programme in Croatia, with reporters and journalists that reported on and local showbiz information, as well as stories about famous people, fashion and various current events.

 Red Carpet also aired sarcastic episodes about Croatian celebrities known as Bijele udovice (The White Widows).

 The editor and host was Daniel Delale, and co-hosts were Ana Stunić and Ivana Nanut.
 In 2010, the show aired on Sundays at 11 pm.